 Refer to the Sustainability Awards Brochure to learn project achievement areas and award criteria.
 Eligible projects must be completed in Lakewood during 2014 or 2015.
 Nominations are due by March 6, 2015.

 The Lakewood City Council will present the 2015 Sustainability Awards at the City Council meeting on April 27, 2015.
 A reception in honor of the award recipients will be held prior to the meeting.

 The City of Lakewood Sustainability Awards were established in 2008 to recognize leadership in sustainability.
-Residents, businesses, nonprofits, community organizations, individuals and schools in the City of Lakewood are eligible to be nominated.
-Previous awards have gone to green buildings, community cleanups, alternative energy projects and youth leadership initiatives.
-Nominations must meet the award criteria in at least one of the project achievement areas described below.
+Residents, businesses, nonprofits, community organizations, individuals, and schools in the City of Lakewood are eligible to be nominated.
+Previous awards have gone to green buildings, community cleanups, alternative energy projects, and youth leadership initiatives.
+Nominations must meet the award criteria in at least one of the project achievement areas described in the Sustainability Awards Brochure

 Bruce Peoples Eco-Employee Award: This award recognizes the efforts of City employees who embrace the spirit of sustainability by incorporating such practices into their daily activities.
 The award was renamed the Bruce Peoples Eco-Employee Award in 2011, honoring the memory of Bruce Peoples for his outstanding work, involvement, and dedication to sustainability during his 37 year career with the City.